RT-Tap/booksyCORSproxy/README.md

     pip install -e booksyAPI
     ```
 - #### From distributable via source:
+    - clone repo
-    ```bash
+    - ```bash
         cd booksyAPI
         python setup.py bdist_wheel
         pip install dist/booksyAPI-1.0-py3-none-any.whl
         ```
 - #### From download release/package:
+    - Get latest release from: https://github.com/RT-Tap/booksyCORSproxy/releases
-    ```bash
+    - ```bash
         pip install booksyAPI-1.0-py3-none-any.whl
         ```

 ---

 ## Environment Variables
 ### production / mandatory
-> - BOOKSYAPI_BUSREF:  The 6 digit ID of the business you want reviews for, See "Booksy Business Refrence/ID Number" section below
+- BOOKSYAPI_BUSREF:  The 6 digit ID of the business you want reviews for, See "Booksy Business Refrence/ID Number" section below
-> - BOOKSYAPI_PROXY: True/False - Will this be behind a reverse proxy?
+- BOOKSYAPI_PROXY: True/False - Will this be behind a reverse proxy?
-> - SERVER_NAME:  URL endpoint of website you intend to use this on eg. "booksyAPItest.com" - used to set our own CORS policy during production
+- SERVER_NAME:  URL endpoint of website you intend to use this on eg. "booksyAPItest.com" - used to set our own CORS policy during production
-> - SECRET_KEY: used for encryption NEEDS to be changed to a random 24 byte string - can use following command to generate a random key : python -c 'import secrets; print(secrets.token_hex())'
+- SECRET_KEY: used for encryption NEEDS to be changed to a random 24 byte string - can use following command to generate a random key : python -c 'import secrets; print(secrets.token_hex())'

 ### development / optional
-> - FLASK_APP: booksyAPI
+- FLASK_APP: booksyAPI
-> - FLASK_DEBUG: True/False - If you are in development True, production False - IMPORTANT!
+- FLASK_DEBUG: True/False - If you are in development True, production False - IMPORTANT!
 Used to set our own CORS policy
-> - booksyAPI_DEBUGSERVER: Flask/Waitress (optional, defaults: development=Flask production=waitress)
+- booksyAPI_DEBUGSERVER: Flask/Waitress (optional, defaults: development=Flask production=waitress)
-> - DEBUG_LOCALONLY: True/Flase - when set to true will ONLY retrieve local example reviews (located in sample/samplereviews.txt ) usefull if you plan on working in a live environment constantly reloading/refreshing and therefore repeatedly requesting the same data from booksy but don't want to hit their request limits/raise suspicion
+- DEBUG_LOCALONLY: True/Flase - when set to true will ONLY retrieve local example reviews (located in sample/samplereviews.txt ) usefull if you plan on working in a live environment constantly reloading/refreshing and therefore repeatedly requesting the same data from booksy but don't want to hit their request limits/raise suspicion

 #### How/Where do I set environment variables?
 >|  Linux/iOS: |  Windows powershell: |   Windows cmd: |  (ana)conda: |  Docker: |